srikantrao/MSDetect/README.md

    - Random Seed to be used.
  - `--test_fraction`
 	- Fraction of samples to be used for testing.
- - `--filter-age`
-   - If included filter out any subjects whose age is >= the filter age
  - `--batch_size`
     Batch Size to be used for training.
 Default value is 32.
  - `--early_stopping`
-    Switch to enable or disable
+    - Switch to enable early stopping.
+Default is set to `True`
-- `--flip-y`
+- `--flip`
-   - Whether or not to duplicate the trace data by flipping the traces.
+   - Whether or not to augment the trace data by flipping the traces.
  - `--test-fraction`
    - Test set fraction.